Syllabus: CS 3111 Computer Ethics

 Student Presentations

-The last part of the course will be devoted to individual student presentations.
+Student presentations will occur during the last four weeks of class on Tuesdays and Thursdays.
 A list of presentation topics will be compiled from which to choose.
 Guidance concerning presentation format and style will also be provided.

 More Info